-Syndeia is a software platform for integrated model-based engineering.
-It enables engineering teams to collaboratively and concurrently develop and manage a digital thread for any complex system/product by federating models and data from diverse ecosystems of modeling and simulation tools, enterprise applications, and data repositories.
-Click here for more details.
+Syndeia is the digital thread platform for model-based engineering.
+It enables engineering teams to collaboratively and concurrently federate models and data from diverse ecosystems of modeling and simulation tools, enterprise applications, and data repositories and analyze the digital thread created.

 What engineering software tools are supported?

 - SysML – CATIA Magic and Teamwork Cloud (CATIA No Magic), Rhapsody (IBM)

 - PLM – Windchill (PTC), Teamcenter (Siemens), Aras Innovator (Aras)